Catch22¶

 Dictionary of tag name and tag value pairs.
 Collected from

-class attribute via nested inheritance.
-These are not overridden by dynamic tags set byset_tags
+_tagsclass attribute via nested inheritance.
+These are not overridden by dynamic tags set byset_tagsor class__init__calls.

 - get_fitted_params(deep=True)[source]¶